 Income ratios of ResiRest

-The supervisory board decides upon the rewards and further working conditions of each manager.
-These rewards could be both a fixed amount and/or a variable amount depending on the amount of profit or others, all depending on the Supervisory board, his decisions as far as it is suitable within the objective, mission and vision of the partnership.
-When determining the reward for the managers, the supervisory board takes all usual norms suitable for social business into account.
+The Supervisory board decides upon the rewards and further working conditions of each manager and employee.
+These rewards could be both a fixed amount and/or a variable amount depending on the amount of profit or others, all depending on the Supervisory board, and decisions as far as it is suitable within the objective, mission, and vision of the partnership.
+When determining the reward for the managers and employees, the supervisory board takes all usual norms suitable for social business into account.

-The difference between the highest and lowest amount of income within ResiRest is 45%
+The current difference between the highest and lowest amount of income within ResiRest is 30%